-- Coordinating and preparing visits of His Holiness the Dalai Lama to the Americas;
+- Coordinating and preparing visits of His Holiness the Dalai Lama in North America

-The present head of the Office of Tibet is Mr. Kaydor Aukatsang, who in this capacity is also Representative of His Holiness the Dalai Lama to the Americas.
+The present head of the Office of Tibet is Representative Kaydor Aukatsang, who in this capacity is also Representative of His Holiness the Dalai Lama to North America.

 The address of the Office of Tibet is: